Choaib-ELMADI/getting-started-with-adas/README.md

 - Anti‑lock Braking System (ABS)
 - Cross Wind Assist

-### 7. Testing and Validation
+### ADAS Testing

-- Overview of ADAS development workflow
+- ADAS Testing Overview
-- Why testing is critical
-- Different types of testing:

-  - Software‑in‑Loop (SiL)
-  - Hardware‑in‑Loop (HiL)
-  - Driver‑in‑Loop (DiL)
+- Virtual Simulation Testing
-  - On‑field testing
+- On-Field Testing

-- Use of robots for collision scenarios
-- Visual animations and examples for understanding test tracks

-### 8. Resources and Projects
+### Resources and Projects

 This repo includes additional learning resources stored in the `Resources` folder, such as books, technical papers, and reference materials on ADAS and autonomous driving.
 These materials can help you deepen your understanding beyond the course content.